irmoralesb/DataScience/pages/statistics/charts/stacked_frequency_bar_chart.md

 > Chose this data visualization when comparing the marginal frequency of one category is more important than comparing the joint frequency across categories.

-## We Can Asnwer Questions like

-  1. How many award-winning movies are in each rating category?
-  2. What proportion of movies in each category have won awards?

 ## Environment Setup